alexj-lee/brainformr/docs/model.md

 	In this batch of data we can see that the first 15 or so tokens correspond to the first neighborhood.
 The next 15-20 are in another neighborhood.
 Then we have a larger neighborhood which has almost 35-40 cells.

-	The smaller lines allow the neighborhood tokens and the <cls>-like tokens to attend to each other.
+	The smaller lines allow the neighborhood tokens and the `<cls>`-like tokens to attend to each other.

 2. When we pool the tokens together, we use a different mask:

 	![](_static/example_pool_mask.png)

-	* since we have three neighborhoods, we have three pooling tokens that are True/1 (or False/0, depending on the coding of the attention matrix masking) in spans corresponding to the neighborhood identity
+	* since we have three neighborhoods, we have three pooling tokens that are True/1 (or False/0, depending on the coding of the attention matrix masking) in spans corresponding to the neighborhood identity.

 3. Finally, we then concatenate these to the decoding tokens corresponding to the reference cells; for this we need a third matrix: